“What’s your writing routine?”

 It’s as though by knowing and emulating their routine, matching it to a tee, doing the same things they do in the same order at the same time of day, those striving to do what they do will be able to find the same kind of success.
 But c’mon.
 Writers may live in fantasy worlds most of the time but we’re pragmatic enough to know that’s not true, right?
 Right?

 Well, whether we acknowledge that stealing another writer’s routine will help us mirror their success is a myth or not, we still like to know what their routines are and we will continue to ask and get asked this question.
-And since I get asked it a lot, I figured I would answer it.
-I answer it not because I think my routine is something you should copy but because it’s the perfect example of, “What works for me may not work for you.”
+And since I get asked it a lot, I figured I would answer it here.
+I do so not because I think my routine is something you should copy but because it’s the perfect example of, “What works for me may not work for you.”
 And also of, “What works for me one day might not work the next.”

 So, what’s my writing routine?
 It’s three steps.
 Three steps that I’ve used year after year to produce story after story, whether I realized I was doing it or not.
 But first…